ADULT BOOK CLUBS

 The Tuesday Book Club meets at the library the second Tuesday of each month at 1:00 PM.
 The Thursday Book Club meets the second Thursday of each month at 6:30 PM.
 The groups read and discuss a novel half the time and a nonfiction work half the time.

-Join us for a discussion of Pioneer Girl by Bich Minh Nguyen:
+Join us for a discussion of A Constellation of Vital Phenomena:

-Join us for a discussion of Promise Land:
+Join us for a discussion of The Suspicions of Mr. Whicher:

-The Tuesday discussion will be followed at 2:00 pm by a viewing of the ultimate self-help musical, How to Succeed in Business without Really Trying (©MGM, 121 minutes).
+The Tuesday discussion will be followed at 2:00 pm by a documentary or movie.
 Copies of the book will be available at the Check-Out Desk about one month in advance.

 Science Fiction/Fantasy Discussion Group